ishanitambat23/ishanitambat23/README.md

 <div align="center">
     You have finally discovered my GitHub profile. <br><br>
     Hi, I am Ishani Tambat, a passionate frontend developer and IT graduate from Vishwakarma Institute of Information Technology, Pune.
-My projects range from dynamic web applications using modern frameworks like <strong>React</strong> and <strong>Vue.js</strong> to educational tools and user-friendly interfaces.
+My projects range from games like Strike.js — which involves implementing complex physics elements like friction, gravity, sine, recoil, and collision physics within a canvas, ensuring fairness and consistent gameplay — to educational tools like Tree Traversal Algorithms for teaching data structures and algorithms.

 <br><br>I specialize in building scalable and high-performing applications.
 Feel free to explore my repositories to know more about my projects.
 You are welcome to clone/fork my projects, raise issues, and submit PRs if you think something could be improved.
 Additionally, feel free to visit my <a href="https://www.linkedin.com/in/ishanitambat23/">LinkedIn profile</a> to connect with me.
 <br><br><
     <br><br>